brutoshi/canisterbuilderDAO.com/README.md

 * Create & Promote Community Standards to Advance Interoperability in Internet Computer Ecosystem
 * Onboard, Educate & Support New Developers for Internet Computer

+## How to join
+Currently invitation only.
+Any builder wishes to join should contact an existing member.
+Membership will be granted upon approvals by at least 3 the DAO members.

+## DAO Structure
+### Core Team
+The closest thing we have to a full-time team, staffed by “Leaders”.
+They are responsible for initial organisation of the guilds and implementing the tooling, infrastructure and processes required to operate successfully as a DAO.

+### Techinical Working Group

+### Operation Working Group

 ## Season 0